Long gone are the days of the yellow pages, postcards, or direct mail driving customers to your business.

 To learn how I can help fine-tune your sales, contact marketing expert Bradley Shaw today.

-I am more than happy to run a free SEO audit.
+I am more than happy to run a free online marketing audit.

-Do you think you are going to outrank your six competitors that are using professional online SEO and advertising services without a professional?
+Do you think you are going to outrank your six competitors that are using professional online SEO and advertising services without an expert?